 The 10 essentials get a lot of press, but what about safety gear for your vehicle?
 Lots of scenarios can leave you stranded unexpectedly—a blown tire, inclement weather, challenging terrain, or simply bad directions.
 Check out this list of vehicle safety items that can make a big difference when the unexpected happens.

 What would happen if you were stranded overnight on your next hike or trail run?
 Would you be adequately prepared?
-It happened recently to many hikers in the Gorge when they found themselves unexpectedly trapped overnight only a few miles from the trailhead by a fast moving fire.
-Carrying essential gear, even on a short outing, increases your safety margin and can sometimes even make the difference between life and death.
+Carrying essential gear, even on a short outing, increases your safety margin and can even make the difference between life and death.